andrew/ultimate-awesome/README.md

 - [awesome-indonesia-repo](https://github.com/GitIndonesia/awesome-indonesia-repo) - A curated list of amazingly awesome repository created and contributed by Indonesian people.
 - [awesome-python-decorator](https://github.com/lord63/awesome-python-decorator) - A curated list of awesome python decorator resources.
 - [awesome-makerdao](https://github.com/makerdao/awesome-makerdao) - A collection of tools, documents, articles, blog posts, interviews, and videos related to MakerDAO and the Dai stablecoin. .
+- [awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more.
 - [awesome-react-talks](https://github.com/tiaanduplessis/awesome-react-talks) - :sunglasses: A curated list of talks about React or topics related to React.
 - [awesome-emdl](https://github.com/csarron/awesome-emdl) - Embedded and mobile deep learning research resources.
-- [awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more.
+- [awesome-industrial-anomaly-detection](https://github.com/M-3LAB/awesome-industrial-anomaly-detection) - Paper list and datasets for industrial image anomaly/defect detection (updating). 工业异常/瑕疵检测论文及数据集检索库(持续更新)。.
 - [awesome-wireguard](https://github.com/cedrickchee/awesome-wireguard) - A curated list of WireGuard tools, projects, and resources.
 - [awesome-point-cloud-processing](https://github.com/mmolero/awesome-point-cloud-processing) - A curated list of awesome Point Cloud Processing Resources, Libraries, Software.
 - [osx-security-awesome](https://github.com/kai5263499/osx-security-awesome) - A collection of macOS and iOS security resources.